charludo/barely/README.md

 	barely :: exited.
 	```

-	And then let's start the live server:
+	And then start the live server:
 	```console
 	$ barely
 	barely :: registering plugins...